nathan-analytics/sales-profitability-analysis-python-sql/README.md

 Key findings showed that discounted orders are often unprofitable, certain products consistently lose money, and profitability varies significantly by category and region.

-This project demonstrates how focusing on profit instead of revenue leads to better business decisions.
+This project demonstrates how profitability can vary significantly across products, regions, and pricing strategies.

+These findings highlight the need for more controlled discounting and product-level pricing optimization.

 ---